 The JCA is committed to editorial independence and strive in all cases to prevent this principle from being compromised whether through conflicts of interest, fear, or any other corporate, business, financial or political matters.
 The editorial processes reflect the commitment to editorial independence.
 The JCA does not discriminate against authors, Editors, or peer reviewers based on their personal characteristics or identity, or any other matter.

 All articles published by the JCA are assessed by the independent Editorial Boards.
-The editorial office staff are not involved in decisions to accept or reject the manuscripts.
+The Editorial Office staff are not involved in decisions to accept or reject the manuscripts.
 When making a decision, the academic Editor (the Editor-in-Chief or an Associate Editor) are expected to render the decision based solely upon:

-The suitability of the selected reviewers;
+• The suitability of the selected reviewers;

-Adequacy of reviewer comments and author response;
+• Adequacy of reviewer comments and author response;

-Scientific excellence and originality of the manuscripts;
+• Scientific excellence and originality of the manuscripts;

-Overall scientific quality of the paper.
+• Overall scientific quality of the paper.

 The Editors and the Publisher do not tolerate abusive behavior or correspondence towards the staff and others involved in the publishing process on behalf of the JCA.
 If anyone involved in this process engages in such behavior, the journal has the right to take action to protect others from the abuse.
 This may include withdrawal of the manuscript from further consideration for publication.
 Likewise, the journal may eliminate the reviewers who are abusive and provide non-professional comments from the reviewers’ database.

-JCA operates a rigorous single-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+JCA operates a rigorous single-blind peer review with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.
 Whenever in conflict, such in the case of manuscripts submitted by the Editor-in-Chief or Associate Editors, the Editor-in-Chief will nominate another Editor, who will handle the manuscript independently and will make the final decision on the disposition of the manuscript.

 The following types of articles submitted to JCA will be peer-reviewed: Original Research Article, Review Article, brief Report, and Case Series.
 Other submitted articles (Editorial, Perspective, Commentary, and Young Investigator Profiles) will be reviewed by the Editors only and will not be usually sent to external peer-reviewers.
 For any questions or comments about the peer-review process, please contact the Managing Editor.
 Regarding questions about a specific manuscript, authors can contact the Editor who is handling the manuscript directly.